 MSE News

-Rail users across England, Scotland and Wales face disruption over the coming week as workers across multiple train operators take strike action, while others are also refusing to work overtime.
+Rail users in England, Scotland and Wales face disruption over the coming week as workers across multiple train operators, including Northern, Southeastern, Thameslink and more, take strike action and refuse to work overtime.
 See below for more info and to find out what your refund rights are.

 We've listed changes to individual rail companies' timetables over this period below.
 It's worth noting that services are often disrupted the day after strike action, so make sure you check your operator's website for updates.